Silverwulf/PosterPi/README.md

 # PosterPi
 Downloads the Movie or TV show poster of whatever is playing on a given Plex server and displays it on an Inky Impression E-Ink screen.

-Once the repo has been claimed rename config-sample.ini as "config.ini" and input the Ip address and port number for where your Plex server is located.
-You will also need to insert the file path for the images you want displayed once the Plex Server isn't playing anything.
+Once the repo has been cloned rename "config-sample.ini" to "config.ini" You will need to insert the IP Address and port number for your Plex server.
+You will also need to insert your Plex token.
+To display the art work when your Plex Server isn't playing anything, you will also need to insert the file path for where the images are stored.